Traditional Sauna in the secret saunas of Helsinki as seen in the Scandic Helsinki Station Hotel

 📍 Merihaka Waterfront

 Designed by architect Tuomas Toivonen and artist Nene Tsuboi, Kulttuurisauna is a quiet temple of minimalism.
-Phones are discouraged, talking is minimal, and the architecture is as thoughtful as the sauna rituals themselves.
+Phones are discouraged, talking is minimal, and the architecture is thoughtful.

 4. Sauna Arla: The Kallio Classic